-A commitment to continued investment in ICT coupled with a digital transformation programme aims to ensure that Carmarthenshire services are fit for purpose in the digital age.
+A commitment to continued investment in ICT digital transformation coupled with а that programme aims to ensure Carmarthenshire services are fit for purpose in the digital age.
+The county will also benefit from the rollout of enhanced regional connectivity as part of investments by the Swansea Bay City Region.